fossas/fossa-cli/docs/integrations/haskell.md

 Haskell discovery traverses the filetree, looking for `cabal.project`, `stack.yaml`, and `*.cabal` files.

-Because cabal and stack projects necessarily generate `*.cabal` files, we remove `*.cabal` entries in a deduplication pass: `*.cabal` files with a project file in the current or any parent directory won't be included in the final output.
+Because cabal and stack projects point to individual `*.cabal` files, we remove `*.cabal` entries in a deduplication pass: `*.cabal` files with a project file in the current or any parent directory won't be included in the final output.

 ## Analysis